-We also expect that the firm's processes have been designed to properly take into account the risks or opportunities presented.
+We also expect that the Firm's processes have been designed to properly take into account the risks or opportunities presented.
+Where ESG considerations have been delegated to external investment managers we expect the Firm to have a suitable oversight and stewardship process in place.
 Whilst this formal requirement falls outside the overall Value for Money assessment, the GAA's Value for Money framework does take into account, where relevant, when scoring the area of Product Strategy Design and Investment Objectives on page 9, how the Firm has integrated ESG financial considerations and non-financial matters in the Firm's investment strategy and investment decision making.